subsquid/sqd-network/specifications/chain-spec.md

 Requests are submitted to the network on-chain (via transaction).
 The network devides the request into chunks of light requests if the request is heavy.
 Then the network should choose a set of archive that should process corresponding light request based on some metrics and prices.
 The request has a special status until it has been processing.

 When the archive is ready to provide response to submmitted light request then it submits the response via a transaction as well.
 The response can contain some proof of processed data that link to any distributed storage like IPFS.

+_Note_: We can consider submitting proof of few responses instead of submitting one on-chain transaction for each response separately.
+Just collect request and response into some proof and later submit it included into proof transaction.

 The network validate responses and does punishment logic if it's required.